Hire in The United Kingdom

 English is the official language of the UK.
 Over 90% of UK inhabitants are thought to be English monolingual.
 Other spoken languages are typically those brought to the UK as a result of immigration.
 Historically, this includes South Asian languages such as Hindi, Punjabi and Gujarati.
 More recently, Polish has become the second most spoken language.

-United Kingdom HR at a Glance
+United Kingdom Human Resources at a Glance

 UK employment law is derived from three main sources: